Odden69/dixies_doggy_daycare/README.md

 <h1><span style="fontfamily: Pacifico;">Dixie's</span> Doggy Daycare</h1>

-Dixie's Doggy Daycare is a site developt for "Dixie's", a daycare center for dogs situated in Swindon, United Kingdom.
+Dixie's Doggy Daycare is a site developt for "Dixie's", a daycare center for dogs living in Swindon, United Kingdom.
 The site describes and promotes the company and provides a way of communication between daycare owner and customers.
 The site's goal is to attract new customers, give current customers an easy way to make temporary changes to their schedule and to give the daycare owner an opportunity to post upcoming events.
 A visitor at the website will find a description of the day care centre, links to the daycare's social media pages, opening hours and prizes and also the centre's adress and phone number.
 Interested dog owners can fill out a form to make a preliminary application for a place at the centre.<br>
 A live link to the website: https://odden69.github.io/dixies_doggy_daycare/

 ![AmIResponsive](assets/images/readme_images/amiresp.png)